-Electrophysiology studies commonly use rats to gain insight into human brain function, but the majority of studies use only male rats, creating a gap in knowledge for females.
-Our research aims to answer the question how does repeated stress in young female rats affect the synaptic transmission of excitatory neurons in the DMH that regulate appetite.
-By addressing this gap, we can lay the foundation for further research on females and sex differences.
+Electrophysiology studies commonly use rats to gain insight into human brain function, but the majority of studies use male rats, despite clear sex differences in appetite regulation in humans.
+Our research aims to answer the question how does repeated stress in young female rats affect the synaptic transmission of neurons in the DMH that regulate appetite?
+By addressing this question, we can lay the foundation for further research on females and sex differences.

 References